-So many monuments, so few days — we have you covered with the guide.
-You know, when you think about it, it's not surprising there are so many monuments in Paris.
-There are 2,000 years of history, kings, emperors and building.
+It's not surprising there are so many monuments in Paris, what with 2,000 years of history, kings, emperors and building.
 That's got to leave some significant traces behind.
 There's a lot to see — that's why we've created these guides, to give you a head start.

 One of two triumphal arches Napoleon built to celebrate his victories, this dazzling Paris monument has one of the best panoramic views of the City of Light.

-These days, to distinguish it from its smaller brother, Arc de Triomphe du Carrousel, it's formally referred to as L'Arc de Triomphe Paris de L'Etoile, the etoile being the 11-road traffic circle that surrounds the monument.
+To distinguish it from its smaller brother, Arc de Triomphe du Carrousel, it's formally referred to as L'Arc de Triomphe Paris de l'Etoile, the etoile being the 11-road traffic circle that surrounds the monument and resembles a star.

 We'll tell you the story and history of the Arc as well as how to get to the top of this memorial arch for free using your Paris Pass.

-One of the secret treasures among monuments in Paris is the Arc de Triomphe du Carrousel, in the Tuileries Gardens by the Louvre.
+A secret treasure among Paris monuments is the Arc de Triomphe du Carrousel, in the Tuileries Gardens by the Louvre.

 You may have walked right past it in the Tuileries, not giving it a second thought.
 But in our complete review you'll learn all about this monument, its history and the hidden stairways nearby that lead to the Paris Insiders entrance to the Louvre itself.